Top Dishes to Try in Richmond, BC

 This refreshing Taiwanese drink is sometimes creamy, sometimes fruity, always chewy, and a perfect way to cool down on hot days.
 Often based off real fruit juice or milk powder, tapioca ‘pearls’ line the bottom of the cup (that can be swapped for coconut jelly, grass jelly pudding, etc.) You can go with a classic like milk tea, or try something different like oolong, plum vinegar, or ginger milk at Richmond’s bubble tea stalwarts: The Bubble Tea Shop, Peanuts, and Shiny Tea.

 Imagine a bubbling pot full of delicious broth in the middle of your table, surrounded by a bounty of meat and vegetables waiting to be cooked.
 You cook it up, and once on your plate, you add condiments and seasoning as you please.
-Dip it into your chosen dipping sauce, and before you know, it your mouth takes you to the far East.
-That’s hot pot, and you can try it at Morals Village or Boiling Point, where you get your own personalized hot pot instead of a large shared one in the middle of the table.
+Dip it into your chosen dipping sauce, and before you know it, your mouth takes you to the far East.
+That’s hot pot, and you can try it at places like Dolar Shop or Boiling Point, where you get your own personalized hot pot instead of a large shared one in the middle of the table.

 Chinese noodle soup is complex, delicious, and comes in a range of regional preparations.
 While you can find the dish at many of the city’s Chinese restaurants, there are three places in particular you should try.
 Xi’an Cuisine in the Richmond Public Market specializes in hand-pulled noodles made right in front of you, then added to a savoury soup.
 Newton Beef Noodle Soup, as its name suggests, serves up a beefy, rich version of the dish that’s popular in Taiwan (where some consider it a national dish).
 If you’d prefer a fish-based noodle soup, head to Deer Garden Signatures, where you can customize your bowl by picking the broth, noodles, and toppings.